 Eagle Point Park looks over Lock and Dam 11.
-You can actually go on a free tour of the lock and dam during the summer season!
+If you are looking for unique and free things to do in Dubuque, you can actually go on a tour of the lock and dam during the summer season!
 There’s also a viewing platform next to the lock where you can watch the huge Mississippi River barges!

 Swim at the Grand Harbor Resort